ShariarN96/RAG/README.md

 Permission to use Wiley’s **Text and Data Mining (TDM) services** has been granted through UIC’s institutional subscription and agreement with Wiley, in accordance with their API guidelines.

-Any reproduction, redistribution, or reuse of this project—or the concepts demonstrated within—requires prior approval from Wiley and strict adherence to their API terms and conditions.
+Any reproduction, redistribution, or reuse of this project, or the concepts demonstrated within, requires prior approval from Wiley and strict adherence to their API terms and conditions.

 👉 Learn more: [Wiley Text and Data Mining Services](https://onlinelibrary.wiley.com/library-info/resources/text-and-datamining)